jihyeonpak/Thesis/README.md

 Interference of Oral Rotavirus Vaccine on Oral Poliovirus Vaccine with or without an Inactive Poliovirus Vaccine Replacement Dose Among Bangladeshi Infants: an Analysis of a Randomized Controlled Trial

-Jessica Pak
+Ji Hyeon (Jessica) Pak

 Advisors: Dr. Jack Colford, MD, PhD, MPH and Dr. Andrew Mertens PhD, MS, MA

 All data used in project resides in "data" folder, code for exploratory data analysis, model building, and creating tables and figures in "codebook.Rmd" file within the "code" folder.
-Final version of paper draft: final_draft_v3_JP.docx
+Final version of paper draft: final_draft_v4_JP.docx

 #### Abstract:
 Background: